tparker48/Non-Divisible-Subset-Solution/README.md

 # Non-Divisible-Subset
 [Link to Challenge](https://www.hackerrank.com/challenges/non-divisible-subset/problem)

-"Given a set of distinct integers, print the size of a maximal subset of  where the sum of any  numbers in  is not evenly divisible by ."
+"Given a set of distinct integers, print the size of a maximal subset of  where the sum of any  numbers in  is not evenly divisible by k."

 # Solution
 Given three integers x, y, and k: